MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 IoT solutions must consider ease of maintaining and repairing components, devices, and other system elements.
 Early detection of potential problems is critical.
 Ideally, a well-architected IoT solution should correct problems automatically before serious trouble occurs.
 Maintenance and repair operations should cause as little downtime or disruption as possible.

 In connected products architectures, the wide distribution of devices affects serviceability.
 The ability to monitor, manage, and update devices within end user context and control, without direct access to that environment, is limited.
-In connected operations architectures, serviceability depends on the given context, controls, and procedures of the OT environment, which may include already available and used systems and protocols.
+In connected operations architectures, serviceability depends on the given context, controls, and procedures of the OT environment, which may include systems and protocols already available or in use.

 ### Connectivity

 IoT solutions must be able to handle extended periods of offline, low-bandwidth, or intermittent connectivity.
 To support connectivity, you can create metrics to track devices that don't communicate regularly.

-Connected products architectures must support unexpected extended periods of offline and low-bandwidth connectivity.
 Connected products run in uncontrolled consumer environments, so connectivity is unknown and hard to sustain.
+Connected products architectures must be able to support unexpected extended periods of offline and low-bandwidth connectivity.

 In connected operations architectures, the deployment model of the OT environment affects connectivity.
 Typically, the degree of connectivity, including intermittent connectivity, is known and managed in OT scenarios.

 ### Hybridity

 IoT solutions must address hybrid complexity, running on different hardware and platforms across on-premises, edge, and multi-cloud environments.
 Managing disparate IoT workload architectures, ensuring uncompromised security, and enabling developer agility are critical.

 In connected products architectures, the wide distribution of devices defines hybridity.
 The IoT solution builder controls the hardware and runtime platform, and hybridity focuses on the diversity of the deployment environments.

 In connected operations architectures, hybridity describes the data distribution and processing logic.
 Scale and latency requirements determine where to process data and how fast feedback must be.

 ## IoT architecture layers